Cloud Foundry Security

 The Cloud Controller stores the configuration for an application in an encrypted database table.
 This configuration data includes user-specified environment variables and service credentials for any services bound to the app.

-Cloud Foundry runs the app inside a secure container.
+App Cloud runs the app inside a secure container.
 For more information, see the Container Security topic.

-Cloud Foundry operators can configure network traffic rules to control inbound communication to and outbound communication from an app.
+App Cloud operators can configure network traffic rules to control inbound communication to and outbound communication from an app.
 For more information, see the Network Traffic Rules section of the Container Security topic.

 bosh tasks command.
 This command shows all actions that an operator has taken with the platform.